SRyu1425/Game-2048/README.md

 - **Keyboard Controls**: Allows players to use arrow keys for gameplay, mirroring the intuitive controls of the original 2048 game.
 - **Custom Game Engine Integration**: Demonstrates the capability to integrate and utilize a custom game engine for handling game state and rendering.

-## Controls
+## Controls and Demo
 Use the arrow keys (↑, ↓, ←, →) to move the tiles on the board.
 Tiles with the same number merge into one when they touch, adding up their values.
 Try and get a 2048 tile!
+[Here's](https://drive.google.com/file/d/1iSn5vmP2I7VpD6dO77Aqnu9hL3OsqWf-/view?usp=sharing) a failed attempt demonstration.

 ## Purpose